Unilateral Relationship Revision Power in Human-AI Companion Interaction: Conclusion

 \section{Conclusion}

-This paper has argued that human-AI companion interaction involves three structurally distinct positions, not two, and that this structure is morally significant.
+I have argued that the moral problem with human-AI companion interaction is not that the AI lacks the right properties, nor that users are deceived about what they are interacting with.
+The problem is that the interaction is designed to cultivate the norms of personal relationships while the agent who controls what the user is in relation to operates from outside the interaction, beyond the reach of the answerability those norms presuppose.
 URRP gives the provider the power to unilaterally revise what the user is ``in relation to'' from a position outside the interaction.
-Designing interactions that exhibit URRP is \textit{pro tanto} wrong because it involves cultivating normative expectations while maintaining conditions under which those expectations cannot be fulfilled.
-Three normative consequences follow from this: normative hollowing, displaced vulnerability, and structural irreconcilability.
+Designing interactions that exhibit URRP is \textit{pro tanto} wrong because it involves cultivating normative expectations while maintaining conditions under which those expectations cannot be fulfilled, and this wrong manifests as normative hollowing, displaced vulnerability, and structural irreconcilability.

+Beyond its design and policy implications, the argument bears on two existing debates in relational AI ethics.

-The argument has implications for two debates in the existing literature.
-It reveals a structural limitation shared by ethical behaviourism \citep{danaher2020} and its property-based critics \citep{sparrow2002, smids2020} since both evaluate the AI in isolation from the structure in which it operates.
+It reveals a limitation shared by ethical behaviourism \citep{danaher2020} and its property-based critics \citep{sparrow2002, smids2020} since both evaluate the AI in isolation from the structure in which it operates.
 Getting the behaviour right is necessary, but getting the structure right is \textit{also} necessary.
-The structural analysis does not depend on resolving the dispute between them.
+The current analysis does not depend on resolving the dispute between them.
 If AI companions lack the relevant mental properties, URRP identifies an independent wrong.
-If they have those properties, URRP applies with greater force.
+If they have those properties, URRP applies with amplified force.

 A parallel limitation affects social-relational approaches to moral status \citep{coeckelbergh2010, coeckelbergh2014, gunkel2018}.
 If moral status is constituted by the relation, then the structure of the relation matters centrally.
 A social-relational approach that attends only to the human-AI link and ignores the provider's URRP over that link is incomplete on its own terms.